-Regular Browser Support
+Regular Browser Support and Reliability of Implementation

 This creates a real issue for organisation networks with standard software distributions, older OS setups, studios and internet caffes with restrictive administrative software or plain newbie users that use their computers with default setup.